kingsleyokonkwo/Landing-page-for-online-lessons/README.md

 # Landing-page-for-online-lessons
-A nice landing page for your website
+A nice landing page for your online summer lessons.